 The view helps, of course: Café Sacher’s windows look across to the State Opera House.

-I asked my teenage son what words came to mind inside and he said, “calm, relaxing, respectful, and delightful.”
+I asked my son what words came to mind inside and he said, “calm, relaxing, respectful, and delightful.”
 And he’s a teenager.

-Where we sat, the walls featured the kind of “damask” coverings with white and gold reliefs that echo similar decor from the Albertina palace and other aristocratic residences in Vienna.
-(We ate under a portrait of Empress Elisabeth.)
+Where we sat, the walls featured the kind of “damask” coverings with white and gold reliefs that echo similar decor from the Albertina palais and other noble historical residences in Vienna.

 Red carpets and upholstery, dark wooden chairs and white marble tabletops pay due respect to the grand Viennese coffee house tradition.
 And the Sacher mark was ubiquitous, whether embroidered subtly in the tablecloths or adorning the coffee cup.

 This is precisely the kind of atmosphere where you might expect to find haughty staff, but we experienced quite the contrary: friendly and obliging waitresses with a ready smile.

 Along with the cake, I had a small breakfast of coffee, an egg, and a selection of breads, jams and honey.
-All excellent quality, with the butter scoring a high 9/10 on the spreadability index.
+All excellent quality, with the butter scoring a high 9/10 on the CSI (critical spreadability index).

-And then there were the little extras – a wider choice of rolls in my bread basket than normal (including a mini-croissant), the pillow on the chair, three small jars of honey and jam to pick from (rather than the usual one elsewhere).
+And then there were the little extras: a wider choice of rolls in my bread basket than normal (including a mini-croissant), the pillow on the chair, three small jars of honey and jam to pick from (rather than the usual single elsewhere).